Kei Imazu

 Development in technology has always brought a change to human perception, especially in relation to art since even prehistoric times.
 Imazu’s work both in its creation and in its final manifestation is a reflection of this.
 However, in the midst of the accelerated development in computer graphics and smart phones – things now seen as essentials – Imazu’s work seeks to acquire updated viewpoints on art history by encompassing self-consciousness and reaction to this current spatial arena and its objects.
 Through the distorted and intertwined images depicted on the canvas, viewers witness a trace of the long time the artist pursued a deep contemplation of the notion of painting itself.

 In 2009, Imazu was awarded Prize for Excellence at VOCA, and Encouragement Award at the 5th Kinutani Koji Award.
-A painting of hers that measures over 4 metres in length was recently acquired by the Minneapolis Institute of Art in 2017.
 In 2020, Prix Jean François Prat (France), the prize to promote contemporary painting nominated her as a finalist.
+In 2022, participation in Documenta 15.

 Public Collection